top of page

 Elections

-The Organization has chosen to run elections for its Leadership Succession.
-The following are the steps necessary to be taken to run elections.
+The association has chosen to run elections for its Leadership Succession.
+The following are the necessary steps to be taken to run elections.

-1. The Club executives will appoint a Succession Officer to run elections for the Club.
+1. The association executives will appoint a Succession Officer to run elections for the association.

 1. A Succession Officer may be any one (1) of the following individuals:

-1. A neutral party to all elections being held within the club.
+1. A neutral party to all elections being held within the association.

-2. A member of the Clubs Oversight Committee.
+2. A member of the associations Oversight Committee.

-3. A member of the CUSA Clubs Office.
+3. A member of the CUSA associations Office.

-4. A club member or an external student non-member.
+4. An association member or an external student non-member.

-3. The Organization will work with the Succession Officer to set the date of final voting membership purchase, campaign start, campaign end, voting start, and voting end.
+3. The association will work with the Succession Officer to set the date of final voting membership purchase, campaign start, campaign end, voting start, and voting end.

-4. Students-at-large will have the opportunity to join the club before the start of voting.
+4. Students-at-large will have the opportunity to join the association before the start of voting.

 5. Every voter has the right to cast their ballot in private.